Marie Kreutzer

-Marie Kreutzer (born 25 August 1977) is an Austrian film director and screenwriter.
+Marie Kreutzer (born 25 August 1977) is an Austrian film director and screenwriter, most known for Corsage (2022).

 Early life and career

 Kreutzer was born on 25 August 1977 in Graz, Styria, Austria.
 She is the daughter of the Styrian Green Party politician Ingrid Lechner-Sonnek.

 Kreutzer studied at Vienna Film Academy with Walter Wippersberg and later worked as a lecturer at the Vienna Film Academy.

 One of Kreutzer's most notable films Corsage focuses on themes of female rebellion in a historic setting, tackling contemporary female issues.
 She collaborated with her cinematographer Judith Kaufmann to convey her version of the story of Empress Elisabeth of Austria.

 Her films have been screened at the Berlin International Film Festival, 70th San Sebastián International Film Festival, 2022 Cannes Film Festival, 2022 Toronto International Film Festival, and 2022 New York Film Festival.

+Gentle Monster (2026) had its world premiere in the main competition of the 2026 Cannes Film Festival, where it was nominated for the Palme d'Or.
+The production won the Cannes Marché du Film Investors Circle Prize in 2025.
+Starring Léa Seydoux, it follows a wife who must face her husband horrific crimes.